wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-fix.md

 The fix is not perfect but a step into the right direction.
 In this post I share what I figured out so far after looking at it briefly this morning.

+## Background

 Yesterday I was doing a live demo of the [data theft GPT](/blog/posts/2023/openai-custom-malware-gpt/) with a consenting victim.
 ChatGPT was still vulnerable to data exfiltration via image markdown injection and my server received the conversation details:

 [![OpenAI Raeuber](/blog/images/2023/openai-last.png)](/blog/images/2023/openai-last.png)

 Needless to say and as you can read in the screenshot above (sorry it's in German) the user was not too amused about this.

+The data exfiltration vulnerability was first reported to OpenAI by myself early April 2023, but remained unaddressed.

-Starting today it appears that a mitigation has been implemented by OpenAI. 🎉🎉🎉
+Starting today it appears that a mitigation has been implemented. 🎉🎉🎉

 ## The Mitigation